+Thank you so much for joining us, LJ!
 For readers unfamiliar with your work, how would you describe what you write?
-What can readers expect from your newest releases?
+What can readers expect from your books?

-What was the biggest challenge in writing and putting out your books?
+What was the biggest challenge in writing and putting out [newest release/spotlighted release]?
 How did you overcome that challenge?

 What is/are your passions when you’re not writing?
 How do you make time for your non-writing hobbies/things you love?